Updated: Aug 28

 Choosing the right tools to learn a language is essential.
 Often, students rush to buy books and end up getting the wrong level/format and feeling discouraged.

 It's reassuring to buy bilingual books, because explanations are in your mother tongue, but it’s also counterproductive, especially if English is your mother tongue and you’re learning French (or vice versa).
 These two languages have different roots and do not operate in the same way, especially when it comes to conjugations and sentence structure.

-Don't hesitate to send me your questions about language learning.
+Don't hesitate to send me your questions.